planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

 GeoServer has full support for WPS.
-It is currently available as an extension in the community version.
-In the OpenGeo Suite version of GeoServer, though, it is integrated into the core without any additional work required.
-The functionality of both implementations are identical.

 It should be noted that there is a difference between WPS as a standard and WPS as it is implemented.
 WPS as a standard is very generic, and doesn't specify any more than a framework for what is possible.
 It is in the implementation of WPS (and especially what processes are available) that determine how useful and powerful it can be.
 So while the discussion here will be on GeoServer's implementation of WPS, other products such as 52-North or Deegree may have very different implementations.